Me with Blas and Murphy

 . . .
 I'm in my 50th year, and for the last couple of years I've watched, helpless, as my beautiful herd of horses have metabolically crashed in front of me.

-But before all that, let me introduce Kelso, a truly charming, beautifully bred, elderly former show cob, whom we'd originally met a couple of years previously via our trainer.
+But first, let me introduce Kelso, a truly charming, beautifully bred, elderly former show cob, whom we'd originally met a couple of years previously via our trainer.
 (Trainer?!
 Me needing a trainer?!
 Aha, read on ...)

-However, he also came to us with brittle, crumbling hooves which he hadn't had previously when we'd fostered him, and a worrying hacking cough which, for August, was unusual (the now well-recognised seasonal pollen allergy response hadn't been acknowledged back then).
-The only respiratory term banded around then was COPD, which as far as everyone knew only related to winter, didn't it?
+However, he also came to us with brittle, crumbling hooves and a worrying hacking cough which, for August, was unusual (the now well-recognised seasonal pollen allergy response hadn't been acknowledged back then).
+The only respiratory term banded around then was COPD, which as far as everyone knew only related to winter.

 I was clutching at straws, I knew that, but I had this mad idea that maybe herbs could help our big man.
 I hit the online herbal medica, and lost sleep researching every herby web page I could find.
 Finally, in the small hours, I'd put together a list of alleged bronchial-busting blend of respiratory herbs that said they could fix Kelso.

-Well blow me down with a blue feather.
 Kelso's response was astonishing - if I hadn't seen it with my own eyes I would never have believed it.
 Within 48 hours, his nostril flare and wheezing were significantly reduced.
 By Day-3 his wheezing had stopped and his eyes were bright again.
 Within 5 days his heaving had completely stopped and he was able to step out from his stable, so we were able to turn him back out with our other horses.
 Within 2-weeks we took him out for a gentle walk on the flat.
+Kelso not only survived, but thrived for several more years.

-The stress of watching Kelso struggle - and worsen - for a full, long, month, had turned me into an exhausted, and angry, middle-aged woman.
-Kelso had been through hell and back, yet the vet's 5-minute attendances and supposed professional talents gave us nothing more than repeated scripts of stuff that not only hadn't worked, but had made Kelso much, much sicker.
+The stress of watching Kelso struggle - and worsen - for a full, long, month, had turned me into an almighty angry, middle-aged woman.
+Kelso had been through hell and back, yet the vet's brief 5-minute attendances and supposed professional skills gave us nothing more than repeated scripts of stuff that not only hadn't worked, but had made Kelso sicker.

-With a bill enough to bankrupt me and the PTS word still ringing in my ears, I was left feeling betrayed, and with no confidence in our vet, especially when a bit of research on my part and a simple blend of herbs had not only given Kelso symptomatic relief within hours, but had completely fixed him within 4-weeks.
-And at a fraction of the cost as well.
+I felt betrayed, and with no confidence in our vet, especially considering a bit of research on my part and a simple blend of herbs had not only given Kelso immediate symptomatic relief but got him completely better within days, and at a fraction of the cost as well.

 Life went back to normal for me and my horses.
 Then, as we headed into winter a few months later, a yardie pal had a COPD horse who was not responding to Ventipulmin.
 She asked if I could put together some 'Kelso Herbs' for her, so of course I did.
 A couple of days later, her horse was much improved.

 Soon I was bagging up more and more bundles of Kelso Herbs, and as people kept asking, someone casually said I should think about selling them on Ebay.
 Blimey - really?
-So I thought about it, and wondered whether maybe there was something in this herby stuff.
-I didn't know a huge lot about them, other than completely believing in their medicinal abilities, but I could learn couldn't I?
+So I thought about it, convinced that there was something in this herby stuff.
+I didn't know a huge lot about them, but I could learn couldn't I?
 Inspired and determined, I started swatting and by December 2007 I had an Ebay page alongside my full-time job.
 Kelso's Herbs were given a new name, BreathePlus, so named because those herbs had literally got Kelso breathing again.

-The Ebay page took off.
-Within a month, by end January 2008, I had a website.
+The Ebay page took off, and a month later, by end January 2008, I had a website.
 Thanks to Kelso, my life was starting to change.
 The learning, however, had only just begun.

 From the Surrey Hills for my childhood, to the South Downs as an adult - it didn't get much better than that for trail riding.
 Then, early 2000's, me and my Connemara, Murphy, moved to Wiltshire, where the newly acquired husband and I found 7-acres of (what we thought were) perfect grazing - unkempt, overgrown, unfertilised - and private!

-Right on the edge of Salisbury Plain, we were tucked underneath the White Horse of Westbury, with sweeping open country as far as you could see, and surrounded by miles upon miles of fields of crops and heady yellow rapeseed.
-The only blot on the landscape was a concrete factory a couple of miles west of us with a huge eye-sore chimney that belched out its smoke-cloud over us when we had a westerly wind, which was most days.
+Right on the edge of Salisbury Plain, we were tucked underneath the White Horse of Westbury, with sweeping landscape surrounded by miles of agri-crops and heady yellow rapeseed.
+The only blot on the landscape was a concrete factory a couple of miles west of us with a huge eye-sore chimney that belched out its smoke cloud over us when we had a westerly wind, which was most days.
 We always knew when we had the westerlies as the air smelt of kids cap-guns.

-Sure enough, within 6 months everything started to change.
-Our horses became lethargic, and generally out of sorts.
-Bromley, my husband’s once-sweet New Forest cob, became positively evil; he bit, kicked and rear-ended, refusing to leave the yard.
-The only way we could get him out of the gate was by literally riding him in reverse to get him going in the direction we wanted.
+Within 6 months we started to notice small changes in our horses.
+They became lethargic and generally out of sorts.
+Bromley, my husband’s once-sweet New Forest cob, became positively evil; he bit, kicked, rear-ended and started refusing to leave the yard.
 He threw the nastiest naps imaginable, many of them on the main roads just when an articulated truck was going by.
 It wasn’t long before we were referring to him as ‘dangerous’.
 When my husband finally ended up with several cracked ribs and a fractured jaw, he threw in the towel – understandably.

-As for Dinky, husband's daughter’s second pony, he literally crashed overnight with very unexpected laminitis.
-Meanwhile, Murphy's gut went into overdrive, regularly colic-y with projectile gravy replacing healthy droppings, alongside pounding digital pulses.
+As for Dinky, our daughter’s second pony, he literally crashed overnight with unexpected laminitis.
+Meanwhile, Murphy's gut went into overdrive, regularly colic-y, projectile water droppings, and pounding pulses.
 It wasn't long before he soon acquired lots of labels - EMS, IR, LGL, and mega-spooky.
 My beautiful, calm, laid-back sociable boy changed to bordering on wide-eyed psychotic, and he frankly started to scare me when riding out.

 Meanwhile, I started making pretty much every excuse not to ride.
-Knowing what I know now, especially as these days I ride my horses out barefoot and bitless on the buckle, when I think back to those days of forcing Murf against his will in the school, when all the time he was desperately trying to tell me that he had real physiological discomfort, I am still mortified with guilt.
+Knowing what I know now, especially as until we retired I rode out bitless on the buckle, when I think back to those days of forcing Murf against his will in the school, when all the time he was brainfogged with deep systemic discomfort and I wasn't listening, I am still mortified with guilt.
 I think he's forgiven me.
 I hope he's forgiven me ...

 'A remarkable concurrence of events or circumstances without apparent causal connection'